MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-sucess-6-2.md

 SNMP Stands for Simple Network Management Protocol and it is used for exchanging management information between network devices.
-You can even use SNMP to configure router and check its status.
+You can even use SNMP to configure the router and check its status.

 **nmap scripts for snmp enumeration**